Let your scars be your wings that carry you out of the darkness into the glorious light.

 Healing means that while birth trauma is what happened to you, it’s not who you are.
 You have been touched by birth trauma, you may not be the same person you once were, your life may have been changed forever and while you cannot wipe away all that you have suffered, you can find your way to move beyond birth trauma.
 This will mean you can cope with, and accept the changes, it has made to you and your life, and find peace.

 Everyone will heal differently and everyone’s term of healing will be different.
 Yet it is possible to heal in the way that is right for You.

 What can help you on the road to healing?

-The saying goes, ‘Time is a great healer’, when it comes to Birth Trauma this is also true.
+The saying goes, ‘time is a great healer’, when it comes to Birth Trauma this is also true.
 But in what way?

-Time does not magically heal the hurt or take away the pain but what time does is allows you the chance to process your feelings, to reach out for help and find what You need to heal.
+Time does not magically heal the hurt or take away the pain but what time does is allow you the chance to process your feelings, to reach out for help and find what You need to heal.
 There is no time limit, it will take as long as it takes.

 Time will be affected by other circumstances and outside influences.
 Each stage of your healing will also take different amounts of time.
-You may find that understanding what happened to you medically quick to process, but the effects on you and your life emotionally may take much longer.
+You may find that understanding what happened to you medically quick to process, but the effects on you and your life emotionally, may take much longer.